In the balance

 Daniele Antonucci

 Daniele Antonucci is a managing director, co-head of investment and chief investment officer at Quintet Private Bank.
-Based in London, he’s a voting member of the investment committee.
-As head of research, Daniele oversees the investment strategy feeding into portfolios.
-He chairs the network of chief strategists, which communicates the house view on the economy and financial markets to clients and the media.
+Based in Luxembourg, he jointly chairs the investment committee, owning decision-making and performance outcomes.
+As head of research, Daniele oversees the investment strategy feeding into portfolios and the teams of specialists across asset classes and solutions, ranging from macro, fixed income and equities to funds, alternatives, and structured products and derivatives.
+He leads the network of chief strategists, communicating the house view on the economy and markets to financial advisors, clients and the media.

-Prior to joining Quintet in 2020 as chief economist and macro strategist, Daniele served as chief euro area economist at Morgan Stanley.
-Earlier, he worked at Capital Economics, Merrill Lynch, Moody’s KMV and the Confederation of Italian Industry.
-Daniele holds a master’s degree in economics from Duke University and graduated from the Sapienza University of Rome.
-He’s an ECB Shadow Council member.
+Prior to joining Quintet in 2020 as chief economist and macro strategist, Daniele served as chief euro area economist at Morgan Stanley in London.
+He completed the High Performance Leadership Programme at Saïd Business School, University of Oxford, holds a master’s degree in economics from Duke University and graduated from the Sapienza University of Rome.
+Featured in The Economist and Financial Times and often quoted in the generalist press, he’s a published author in finance and economics journals and investment magazines, a frequent speaker on CNBC and Bloomberg TV, and an ECB Shadow Council member.

 Reallocating from defensive European equities to the US